maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

 Steel-string guitars generally have a larger body, made out of bright, yellowish wood.
 Most importantly, they use steel strings, which produce a sharp, metallic sound.
-Classical guitars also have three steel strings (the three low strings), but the three high strings are made out of nylon, which have a mellow sound.
-Types on music played on those two types of guitars include classical music and latin music for classical guitars; rock, pop or blues for steel-string guitars.
+Classical guitars also have three steel strings (the three low strings), but the three highs are made out of nylon, which have a mellow sound.
+Genres of music played on those two types of guitars include classical music and latin music for classical guitars; rock, pop or blues for steel-string guitars.

 {% include figure alt="A steel-string guitar" caption="A steel-string guitar"
 image_path="https://www.accordersaguitare.com/img/guitare-folk.jpg" %}